lionelsaxer/Jobs_Data_Analysis_Project/README.md

 There are plenty of different roles in today's data job market.
 However, it is not entirely clear how the roles of 👨‍💼 Business Analysts, 🧑‍💻 Data Analysts, and 🧑‍🔬 Data Scientists differ.

 ### This project aims to answer the following questions:
 1. How does the average salary compare between Business Analysts, Data Analysts, and Data Scientists?
-2. How do the required skills differ between Business Analysts, Data Analysts, and Data Scientists?
+2. How do the desired skills differ between Business Analysts, Data Analysts, and Data Scientists?
 3. Which are the top-paying skills for Business Analysts, Data Analysts, and Data Scientists?
 4. Which are the optimal skills to learn for Business Analysts, Data Analysts, and Data Scientists?

+### Data Source
+The data set contains a multitude of job postings in the area of data from all around the world.
+It was collected by the YouTuber and Data Analyst [Luke Barousse](https://www.lukebarousse.com/) to gain insights about the desired skills and salaries in the data job market.
+The full data set can be accessed here: <https://datanerd.tech/>.

 # Tools I Use
 To dive into the data and derive insights, I harness the power of several key tools.

 - **SQL**: The basis for my analysis.
-It allows me to access and query the data set on data job postings provided by the Youtuber and Data Analyst [Luke Barousse](https://www.lukebarousse.com/).
+It allows me to access and query the data set on data job postings.
 - **Python**: Used to futher clean and present the insights to obtain answers for the questions posed.
 - **PostgreSQL**: The data base management system chosen for this project.
 - **Visual Studio Code**: My favorite code editor for analyzing data.